saucelabs/sauce-docs/docs/test-fairy/security/hiding-data.md

 <TabItem value="react">

-In order to hide views from your recorded session, you will need to pass a reference to a view to TestFairy.
-First, give the element to be hidden a ref attribute.
+To hide views from your recorded session, you must pass a reference to a view to TestFairy.
+First, give the element to be hidden as a ref attribute.
 For example:

 ```xml
 <Text ref="instructions">This will be hidden</Text>